choderalab/docker-fah-client/README.md

 Running the Folding@home client inside a docker image.

+The [`jchodera/docker-fah-client`](https://registry.hub.docker.com/u/jchodera/docker-fah-client/) docker image has a copy of the Folding@home linux client inside the `/fah` directory.

 ## Running on the `hal.cbio.mskcc.org` cluster at MSKCC

 Note that you must first request to be added to the `docker` access group by [posting to the hal GitHub issue tracker](https://github.com/cbio/cbio-cluster/issues).